 It made me think of something I’ve mentioned elsewhere, in talks and on this little blog, that I hear a lot of design systems fatigue in the industry.
 Not that folks are tired of design systems, mind you.
 But rather, they built their system because something wasn’t working at their organization; and after shipping the system, things don’t necessarily feel better.
 But they definitely do feel different.
 Why is that?

-Well, I think it’s worth asking: why create a design system?
+I think it’s worth starting with a question: why create a design system?
 Personally, I’ve always been lightly skeptical of the “consistency” argument.
 That’s not just because design systems haven’t really solved that problem.
 But more importantly, “fixing inconsistent interfaces” very likely isn’t the biggest issue facing your organization’s digital efforts.

 So, again: why create a design system?